realityexpander/How_to_program_from_ground_up/Hardware.md

   - Simple switches can be used to represent two boolean logic operations: AND and OR
       - Two switches in series represent a Logical AND gate
       - Two switches in parallel represent a Logical OR gate
-  - These operations are called "gates", conceptually similar to someone following path across a fence, you can only pass through a gate if it's open, and you can't pass through if it's closed.
+  - These operations are called "gates," conceptually similar to someone following a path across a fence, you can only pass through a gate if it's open, and you can't pass through if it's closed.

   - ### Logical Operations & Boolean Arithmetic
       - true = 1 = on = connected
       - false = 0 = off = not connected
-      - A Logical "1" and "0" are called a "bit", as in a "binary digit"
+      - A Logical "1" and "0" are called a "bit," as in a "binary digit"
       - Two switches in series represent a Logical AND gate
           - `AND` is the `&&` symbol in most programming languages.
         ```Console